 - A schedule 3-4 board meetings in the next year.

 Once you have a core group of leaders, turn your collective attention to developing a strategic plan with long-term goals, interim goals, and action steps.
 Setting a timeline and establishing committees or working groups to whom responsibility for specific projects can be delegated will be key.

-Forge Connections with NCSS and the Affiliate Network
+Forge Connections with NCSS and its Affiliated Council Network

 - Affiliation--Designate an officer responsible for completing NCSS affiliation paperwork.

-- NCSS Annual Conference--Designate two council representatives to attend the annual NCSS conference, participate in the House of Delegates and the affiliate council presidents meeting.
+- NCSS Annual Conference--Designate two council representatives to attend the annual NCSS Annual Conference, participate in the House of Delegates, and the Affiliated Council Presidents' meeting.

 - Connect with a mentor from a state or local council.
 While national guidance is important, pairing up with seasoned affiliate leaders who have direct experience running a smaller state or local organization can be even more useful.
 Contact NCSS to be connected with an affiliate leader who is willing to serve as a mentor and has faced similar circumstances in terms of state size, population density, region etc.

 - Establish a council listserv for potential members.
 Use the email/mailing list of active NCSS members in your area to invite interested members to join a council listserv.
 This way you can start sharing regular updates and information even before you have had an opportunity to create a website, formal newsletter or e-newsletter.
 As your vision of the specific benefits you will provide becomes clearer, you can begin to articulate it using the listserv.